Macau Lifestyle

 With so many different projects and businesses, how do you stay balanced?

-I don’t take something for granted.
+I don’t take anything for granted.
 The key is to adapt to changing environments and different contexts.
 Stick to who you are and be true to yourself.
 Life moves quickly.
 The only real balance is to be yourself.
 I try to look inside myself for balance and not outside.
-I think to myself, okay, whatever happens, happens – as long as I stick to my instincts and to who I am, I can’t go wrong.
+I think to myself, okay, whatever happens, happens–as long as I stick to my instincts and to who I am, I can’t go wrong.

 How do you see your brand in the next five years?